Discover the square in Munich's city center

 In the tower right next to it is the Munich Toy Museum with old model trains, stuffed animals, dolls, dollhouses and tin toys.

-Scenic viewpoints at Marienplatz: St. Peter and City Hall Tower
+Scenic viewpoints at Marienplatz: Church St. Peter and City Hall Tower

 The best view of Marienplatz is from the very top: